 The temporary outdoor dining capacity is intended to offset the loss of indoor dining and shall not cause to increase the total maximum capacity permitted for the establishment.

 These temporary permits are valid for 90 days and can be renewed for additional periods with revised conditions as updated by state or County Health Department.

 For more information, as well as to download the permit applications, visit:

 The City of Alhambra is embarking on a comprehensive update of our Zoning Code!
 We're encouraging all residents, business owners, and other stakeholders within Alhambra to take part in the project.
-Visit our new website and give us your feedback on how the Zoning Code can be revised to implement the recently adopted General Plan.
 Your input will be used to help shape Alhambra’s future.
 By participating, you can make an impact on the community’s vision for Alhambra as a safe, healthy, socially and economically viable and sustainable community.
-To learn more, visit: https://www.alhambracodeupdate.com/.
+A community workshop will be held on January 21, 2021 to gather input for the East MainStreet design guidelines.
+Please visit the project website for more information. https://www.alhambracodeupdate.com/

 The City of Alhambra is working to develop and evaluate various alternatives for possible modifications to the current SR-710 stub, North of the I-10 to Valley Boulevard.
 In 2017, the Metro Board voted to eliminate the SR-710 North extension between Alhambra and Pasadena.
 The Metro Board also redirected $708 million in Measure R funds to local road improvements to provide traffic congestion relief for the region.

 A City transportation consultant has narrowed the preliminary options to some suggested alternatives that initially appear to reduce congestion and improve traffic locally without negatively impacting the region.